 - Warm clothing for early mornings and late afternoons.

 - Bug spray is a good idea!

-- The workshop price does not include flights to and from Prince Edward Island, Canada, meals or lodging.
+- The workshop price does not include flights to and from Prince Edward Island, Canada, transportation, travel insurance or meals.

 ABOUT THE INSTRUCTORS